zxcvbn-ts/zxcvbn/docs/guide/lazy-loading/README.md

 # Lazy loading

-The dictionaries are huge, so it should be loaded with lazyLoading
+The dictionaries are sizable, so it is recommended to use lazy loading.

 ## Webpack

-Webpack supports lazyloading with some configuration check out the documentation of [webpack](https://webpack.js.org/guides/lazy-loading/) for further information.
+Webpack supports lazy-loading with some configuration; check out the [documentation](https://webpack.js.org/guides/lazy-loading/).

-The core library can be imported normally
+Here's how you import it:

 ```js
 import { zxcvbn } from '@zxcvbn-ts/core'
 ```

-To lazyload the dictionaries you need to do something like this:
-Create a function which imports the dictionaries and returns an options object
+This is how you lazy load dictionaries:

 ```js
 const loadOptions = async () => {